-A form of harassment that involves aggressive acts intended to harm, either physically or psychologically, another person without a proper governmental purpose but with a nexus to employment.
-Bullying includes singling out an individual from his or her coworkers for ridicule because he or she is considered different or weak.
+bullyingA form of harassment that involves aggressive acts intended to harm, either physically or psychologically, another person without a proper governmental purpose but with a nexus to employment.
+Bullying includes singling out an individual from their coworkers for ridicule because they are considered different or weak.
 It often involves an imbalance of power between the aggressor and the individual.
 Bullying does not include a properly directed command or organizational activities that serve a proper military or other governmental purpose.
-Bullying can be conducted through the use of electronic devices or communications, and by other means including social media, as well as in person.
-Bullying is evaluated by a reasonable person standard and includes, but is not limited to, the following conduct when performed without a proper governmental purpose:
+Bullying can be conducted through the use of electronic devices or communications, and by other means including social media (cyberbullying), as well as in person.
+Bullying is evaluated by a reasonable person standard and includes, but is not limited to, these types of conduct when performed without a proper governmental purpose: